 Danish Witch Hunt

 In the summer of 1590, Danish authorities in Copenhagen instigated an investigation into the cause of the storm.
 The Danish minister of finance, Christoffer Valkendorff, was accused of having insufficiently equipping the royal ship, rendering it unable to withstand the tempest.
-He promptly found a defense!
+He promptly found a defence!
 The storm had been created by witches in the house of Karen the Weaver, who was accused of summoning demons to climb the keels of the ships where they conjured up the storm.
 Karen was arrested in July.
 She confessed to causing the storms by use of witchcraft and named other women as accomplices.
 One of them was Anna Koldings.
 Under torture, Koldings described how a group of women had gathered in the house of Karen, where they invoked the storm which first delayed the princess’ ship.
 She named five other women as accomplices, including Malin, wife of the mayor of Copenhagen, and Margrethe Jakob Skrivers.
 All women were arrested and charged.
 Anna Koldings was considered to be a very dangerous witch, and referred to as Mother of the Devil

 Anna Koldings was found guilty and executed by burning at the stake at Kronborg, along with another twelve women.
 News of the outcome of the trial was sent from Denmark to James in Scotland.
 James then decided to begin a witch hunt of his own in Scotland.